epfl-ada/ada-2022-project-metadata/README.md

 ## Research questions

 To answer the question whether there exists a gender bias against women in the game of Wikispeedia, we aim to answer the following:
-- Controlling for all confounding factors and only the gender being the difference, are the paths to target articles about women longer than those for men?
+- Controlling for all confounding factors and only the gender being the difference, do the paths that end in target articles about women differ in any way from the paths that end in target articles about men?
-- Can we predict the gender of an article using textual content (regression)?
+    - Are the paths to target articles about women longer than those for men?
     - Do users find the paths that have a target article related to women more difficult than the average difficulty of path navigation?
     - Is the play duration for target article about women longer than the average play duration?
     - Are there more back clicks in the paths that have a target article about women?